canguruhh/MetaverseTutorials/tutorials/3-MITs/README.md

 # Tutorial 3 - Metaverse Identifiable Token (MIT)

-In this tutorial you will learn how to
+In this tutorial you will learn

-* What a MIT is
+* What an MIT is
-* how to customize and issue an MIT from your avatar
+* How to customize and issue an MIT from your Avatar
-* Transfer MITs programatically
+* How to transfer MITs programatically
-* Verify a hash stored in the MITs content
+* How to verify a hash stored in the MITs content
-* Integrate MITs into your app
+* How to integrate MITs into your app

 ## Introduction

 MIT stands for **Metaverse Identifiable Token**.
 MIT is Metaverse's non-fungible token standard.
-You can think of them as single Issue Assets with a unique identifying symbol.
-MITs can also store a content string.
+You can think of it as a single-issue asset with a unique identifying symbol.
+An MIT can also store a content string.

-What are they used for
-MITs can be used to:
+MITs can be used to
-* represent real world assets
+* Represent real world assets
-* represent virtual assets
+* Represent virtual assets
-* store data on the Metaverse Blockchain such as cryptographic hashes
+* Store data on the Metaverse Blockchain such as cryptographic hashes

 MITs can be transferred between Avatars.
-And like with MST issuance, only Avatars can issue MITs
+Just like with MST issuance, only Avatars can issue MITs.

 ## Hands-on Tutorial